-After admiring the different species of plants in the Botanic Gardens, check out the ‘big sunflower’.
-Building on its reputation as a major sunflower producer, Emerald is now home to the world’s biggest Van Gogh sunflower painting on an easel located in Morton Park.
+Sunflower painting located in Morton Park.
 The superstructure is 25 metres high with approximately 13.6 tonnes of steel involved in its construction.

-There are great photo opportunities down the street at the National Trust listed Railway Station.
-Built in 1900 and restored in 1986, the building has elaborate wrought iron lacework and pillared portico.
+Railway Station Built in 1900 and restored in 1986, the National Trust-listed railway station, with its wrought iron lacework and pillared portico,